 Students usually find it difficult to understand the abstract and scientific cognitive concept of atoms and elements and its classification in the Periodic Table.
 Concrete pedagogical tools, visual memorization techniques, spatial understanding etc. are used to make the learning easier and fun.

+MGIS delivers the curriculum through film in secondary classes.
+Projects with real life links are undertaken.
 Shri.
 Guruprasad Mohapatra, the then Municipal Commissioner in Ahmedabad Municipal Corporation (AMC) invited MGIS to participate in the International Solid Waste Association Video Award 2013 as official entries from AMC.
-The theme of the competition was waste.
 Makalp Patel won the third prize.
-Thereafter, MGIS made several films for the Solid Waste Department, AMC.

 MGIS uses the Pourquoi Pas audio-visual method to teach communicative French to first time learners using a structuro-global methodology.
 With recorded audio, audio-visual situations, worksheets and structured activities that gradually build on language competence, learning is spiral and global.
 It progresses from listening and speaking skills to reading and writing skills.